slsa-framework/slsa/docs/spec/v1.1/verification_summary.md

-A Verification Summary Attestation (VSA) is an attestation that some entity (`verifier`) verified one or more software artifacts (the `subject` of an in-toto attestation [Statement]) by evaluating the artifact and its associated attestation(s) against the `policy` for `resourceUri`.
-Consumers who trust the `verifier` may assume that the artifacts identified by the `(subject, resourceUri)` pair met the indicated SLSA level without themselves needing to evaluate the artifact or to have access to the attestations the `verifier` used to make its determination.
+A Verification Summary Attestation (VSA) is an attestation that some entity (`verifier`) verified one or more software artifacts (the `subject` of an in-toto attestation [Statement]) by evaluating the artifact and a `bundle` of attestations against some `policy`.
+Users who trust the `verifier` may assume that the artifacts met the indicated SLSA level without themselves needing to evaluate the artifact or to have access to the attestations the `verifier` used to make its determination.

-VSAs can also be chained together to meet higher level goals, such as tracking the verified SLSA level(s) for the `subject`'s transitive dependencies.
-Rather than verifying provenance for the artifact and each of its transitive dependencies all at once, the verifier can verify each dependency independently and produce VSAs.
-Finally, the verifier combines those VSAs; the artifact is the final VSA's `subject` and each transitive dependency is an entry in `dependencyLevels`.
+The VSA also allows consumers to determine the verified levels of all of an artifact’s _transitive_ dependencies.
+The verifier does this by either a) verifying the provenance of each non-source dependency listed in the [resolvedDependencies](/provenance/v1#resolvedDependencies) of the artifact being verified (recursively) or b) matching the non-source dependency listed in `resolvedDependencies` (`subject.digest` == `resolvedDependencies.digest` and, ideally, `vsa.resourceUri` == `resolvedDependencies.uri`) to a VSA _for that dependency_ and using `vsa.verifiedLevels` and `vsa.dependencyLevels`.
+Policy verifiers wishing to establish minimum requirements on dependencies SLSA levels may use `vsa.dependencyLevels` to do so.

 ## Schema